Build a Production Rust Library in 6 Weeks

 Who is this for?

 Developers comfortable with Python (or another scripting language) who want to learn Rust through a real project.
-Not a "hello world" workshop — you'll build a parser, bridge it to Python, and measure the performance difference.
+Not a "hello world" workshop.
+You'll build a parser, bridge it to Python, and measure the performance difference.

 Time commitment: ~10 hours per week.